My family attended a media weekend hosted by the Great Wolf Lodge. All opinions are my own.

 We did one day at Disneyland last year.
 I felt like we spent most of the day fighting crowds or waiting in lines.
 At Great Wolf Lodge, the kids were always moving and never bored (which is saying something, because my kids seem to find a way to be bored in even the most exciting of situations) – and they were able to have freedom to run around on their own a bit.
 They’re still talking about our weekend, and already begging to go back this summer.

 So, on that note – let me know if you have any questions below.
 I’d love to help answer them!
+Also, if you’re coming to the Dallas area, check out these things to do with kids in Dallas.
+You can see all of my Dallas posts here.

 Join us on Facebook for more Dallas fun and kid-friendly travel, plus lots of free printables and healthy recipes!